kirstenfrank/GetCleanData/README.md

 ## details
 First, it downloads the zipped file.
 Then it unzips the directory structure and files.
+The values of the measurements were in test/X_test.txt.
+The activity values were in test/Y_test.txt.
+The subject IDs were in test/subject_test.txt.

 It pulls out the files to create a training set (with activity values and subject ID values), and a test set (with activity values and subject ID values).
 The activity values and subject ID values are placed at the beginning of each set using cbind.

 1)    Merges the training and the test sets to create one data set.
+The sets were combined with rbind.

 1.5) labels with the descriptive variable names (step 4).
 These are read in from features.txt.
-The features vector has to have subject ID and Activity added to it in the same order that cbind put them.
+The features vector has to have subject ID and Activity added to it in the same order that cbind was performed for the data.
- This is done by removing forbidden characters, making commas into underscores, and expanding the initial t to time and the initial f to freq.
+ This is cleaned by removing forbidden characters, making commas into underscores, and expanding the initial t to time and the initial f to freq.
  The variable names were left in CamelCase to provide a visual clue when words were combined.